Mark Antony: Forming the alliance

 In November 43 BC, Octavian, Lepidus, and Antony met near Bononia.
-After two days of discussions, the group agreed to establish a three man dictatorship to govern the Republic for five years, known as the "Three Men for the Restoration of the Republic" (Latin: "Triumviri Rei publicae Constituendae"), known to modern historians as the Second Triumvirate.
-They shared military command of the Republic's armies and provinces among themselves: Antony received Gaul, Lepidus Spain, and Octavian (as the junior partner) Africa.
+After two days of discussions, the group agreed to establish a three man dictatorship to govern the Republic for five years, known to modern historians as the Second Triumvirate.
+They shared military command of the republic's armies and provinces among themselves: Antony received Gaul, Lepidus Spain, and Octavian (as the junior partner) Africa.
 They jointly governed Italy.
-The Triumvirate would have to conquer the rest of Rome's holdings; Brutus and Cassius held the Eastern Mediterranean, and Sextus Pompey held the Mediterranean islands.
-On 27 November 43 BC, the Triumvirate was formally established by a new law, the lex Titia.
+The triumvirate would have to conquer the rest of Rome's holdings; Brutus and Cassius held the Eastern Mediterranean, and Sextus Pompey held the Mediterranean islands.
+On 27 November 43 BC, the triumvirate was formally established by a new law, the lex Titia.
 Octavian and Antony reinforced their alliance through Octavian's marriage to Antony's stepdaughter, Claudia.

-The primary objective of the Triumvirate was to avenge Caesar's death and to make war upon his murderers.
-Before marching against Brutus and Cassius in the East, the Triumvirs issued proscriptions against their enemies in Rome.
-The Dictator Lucius Cornelius Sulla had taken similar action to purge Rome of his opponents in 82 BC.
+The primary objective of the triumvirate was to avenge Caesar's death and to make war upon his murderers.
+Before marching against Brutus and Cassius in the East, the triumvirs issued proscriptions against their enemies in Rome.
+The dictator Lucius Cornelius Sulla had taken similar action to purge Rome of his opponents in 82 BC.
 The proscribed were named on public lists, stripped of citizenship, and outlawed.
 Their wealth and property were confiscated by the state, and rewards were offered to anyone who secured their arrest or death.
-With such encouragements, the proscription produced deadly results; two thousand Roman knights were executed, and one third of the senate, among them Cicero, who was executed on 7 December.
-The confiscations helped replenish the State Treasury, which had been depleted by Caesar's civil war the decade before; when this seemed insufficient to fund the imminent war against Brutus and Cassius, the Triumvirs imposed new taxes, especially on the wealthy.
+With such encouragements, the proscription produced deadly results; two thousand equites were executed, and one third of the senate.
+Antony forced Octavian to give up Cicero, a personal enemy of Antony and friend of Octavian, who was then killed on 7 December.
+The confiscations helped replenish the state treasury, which had been depleted by Caesar's civil war the decade before; when this seemed insufficient to fund the imminent war against Brutus and Cassius, the triumvirs imposed new taxes, especially on the wealthy.
 By January 42 BC the proscription had ended; it had lasted two months, and though less bloody than Sulla's, it traumatized Roman society.
-A number of those named and outlawed had fled to either Sextus Pompey in Sicily or to the Liberators in the East.
-Senators who swore loyalty to the Triumvirate were allowed to keep their positions; on 1 January 42 BC, the senate officially deified Caesar as "The Divine Julius", and confirmed Antony's position as his high priest.
+A number of those named and outlawed had fled to either Sextus Pompey in Sicily or to the liberatores in the East.
+Senators who swore loyalty to the triumvirate were allowed to keep their positions; on 1 January 42 BC, the senate officially deified Caesar as "The Divine Julius", and confirmed Antony's position as his high priest.